Emeritus Professor Peter Smith

 After a brief investigation of the current experience in the UK, this chapter is organised around the typical life-cycle of a dissertation, divided into a series of stages:

 As background to this chapter, a brief email survey was undertaken to gather information about the role of the undergraduate dissertation in economics departments across the UK.
-A report on this survey may be found in the Appendices.
+A report on this survey may be found in Appendix 1.

 From the survey it seems that dissertations are a part of the majority of Economics programmes in the UK.
 However, there are significant differences in the way in which the dissertation module is organised, and the way that students experience the dissertation.